nobuyukinyuu/PhaseEngine/README.md

 * Fixed internal clock rate of 48 KHz
 * Operator parameter specification is separated from its implementation, allowing more tracker-like control over individual notes (temporarily override params)
 * More traditional LFO;  Reface-style rate table.
+* Variable-length microsample oscillator.

 ## To be implemented
 * Chip clocking to match various audio output rates, perhaps with optional sample interpolation
-* PCM Sample playback + Wavetable-based oscillators
+* Pure, arbitrary length PCM Sample playback
+* "Linear" wavetable morphing operator
 * Possible second LFO as well as OPZ waveforms for tx81z support
-* Voice format specification
+* Voice format specification  (almost complete!)
+* Arbitrary parameter envelopes  (Routing an envelope to a specific parameter)

 ## May or may not be implemented or come back
 * Pitch generator
-* Arbitrary parameter envelopes  (Routing an envelope to a specific parameter)
 * Wider range of sampling options
 * Multitimbral operation (for now, multiple chip instances syncing their clocks should suffice)
+* LFO oscillator access to the wavetable